 During the year under review the pond was discharging during both of the two scheduled surface water sampling surveys.
-The results of the samples (collected 9 November 2021 and 16 March 2022) are presented in Table 3, along with a summary of the historical data.
+The results of the samples (collected 14 November 2022 and 1 March 2023) are presented in Table 3, along with a summary of the historical data.
 Ammoniacal nitrogen results can fluctuate due to factors like recent grazing, topography of the surrounding area and/or leachate generation from additional stormwater infiltration.
-Figure 3 shows ammoniacal nitrogen results since 2005.
+Since 2017 ammoniacal nitrogen has been consistently below 10 g/m3-N. Figure 3 shows ammoniacal nitrogen results since 2005.
 Some of the higher results (e.g. 2015), can be attributed to heavy rainfall preceding sampling.